ldss-project/hexarc/docs/developer-documentation/1-persistence/index.md

 corresponding object, given a proper `BsonDecoder`.
 These are `T.asBson` and `BsonValue.as[T]` respectively.

-In addition to the creation of `BsonDocument`s, the `BsonDSL` provides an extension method for updating `BsonDocument`, called `BsonDocument.update`, which creates a new `BsonDocument` by replacing or adding key-value pairs to an existing `BsonDocument`.
+In addition to the creation of `BsonDocument`s, the `BsonDSL` provides an extension method for updating `BsonDocument`s, called `BsonDocument.update`, which creates a new `BsonDocument` by replacing or adding key-value pairs to an existing `BsonDocument`.

 Finally, one last functionality provided by the `BsonDSL` is the ability to read key-value pairs from existing